COMM-100 Grammar for Communicators

 COMM-314 Public Relations Writing and Campaigns

-Emphasized writing styles and techniques for brochures, publicity, news releases, fact sheets, backgrounders, and biographies.
+Emphasizes writing styles and techniques for brochures, publicity, news releases, fact sheets, backgrounders, and biographies.
 Discussion of convergent media.
 Students produce creative work on actual public relations problems, as well as an overall plan to handle a simulated problem.
+Prerequisites: COMM-131 and COMM-211.

 COMM-317 Print and Web Advertising